hashicorp/terraform-provider-google/website/docs/r/oracle_database_cloud_vm_cluster.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+* `deletion_protection` - (Optional) Whether or not to allow Terraform to destroy the instance.
+Unless this field is set to false in Terraform state, a terraform destroy or terraform apply that would delete the instance will fail.

 <a name="nested_properties"></a>The `properties` block supports: